Garinelli/AlchemyLite/README.md

         }
     )
 ```
+There is no need to create a row (id) with a primary key, this is done automatically by the library
 For a class to become a sqlalchemy model, you need to access the .model property.
 ```python
 user = user.model